I Ching Oracle Result: Transformation from Hexagram 55 with Changing Lines 2, 4, 6 to Hexagram 26

 (Fēng qí bù, rì zhōng jiàn dǒu, wǎng dé yí jí, yǒu fú fā ruò, jí.)

 "The curtain is full, yet at midday one sees the stars.
 Going forward brings doubt and disturbance.
-With sincerity, clarity breaks through.
-Good fortune."
+There is underlying alignment, and clarity breaks through.
+Favorable outcome."

 Even in conditions of full clarity, internal obstruction can distort perception.
 Seeing stars at midday indicates a breakdown in expected order—a sign that something is interfering with correct interpretation.